39 Online Colleges That Offer Free Laptops and Other Tech Discounts in 2023

 Getting a Laptop

 Some accredited online schools mail technology packages before classes begin.
-These packages typically contain laptops and software.
+These packages typically contain laptops and required software licenses.
 In-person programs may provide free college laptops when you arrive on campus.
+Some institutions transfer permanent laptop ownership to enrollees once they earn a certain number of credits.

 2. 2